theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/install-report-custom-function-module.md

 6. Save and activate the module.

 {: .box-tip }
-**Tip:** The functionality of the module Z_XTRACT_IS_REMOTE_REPORT can be understood in the source code.
+**Tip:** The functionality of the module Z_XTRACT_IS_REMOTE_REPORT can be understood from reading the source code.
 All steps for execution, job monitoring and spool retrieval are commented in the source code.

 ### SAP Standard Data Type TAB512